-In [362], VoIP telephony was provided to a rural area in Cyprus by using a WiFi access point with high antenna gain to provide access to CPEs connected to VoIP phones inside homes or businesses, an open source implementation of a SIP server, and a VSAT terminal to provide backhaul access to the internet.
+In [381], VoIP telephony was provided to a rural area in Cyprus by using a WiFi access point with high antenna gain to provide access to CPEs connected to VoIP phones inside homes or businesses, an open source implementation of a SIP server, and a VSAT terminal to provide backhaul access to the internet.
 The system can be used to serve local calls within the area without resorting to satellite connectivity.
-In [363], connectivity was provided to the unconnected Verrua Savoia rural area in Italy.
+In [382], connectivity was provided to the unconnected Verrua Savoia rural area in Italy.
 Four IEEE 802.11n access points working in the 5Ghz band were used, equipped with directive antennas along with polarization diversity.
 They were positioned in strategic positions on the hills surrounding the village, and connected to a gateway located 35 Km via a microwave radio link.
-In Cambodia, project "iReach" described in [364] allowed sharing of local information on health and agriculture.
-It also allowed local capacity building and distance learning.
-The project consists of ten WiFi hotspots, each connected to a central office via WiMAX.
-The central office is connected to the internet via a satellite link [364].